 Many of the Task Force's recommendations will involve changes to the Civil Rules.
-Should the Board of Governors approve these recommendations, the Task Force contemplates the Court Rules and Procedures Committee would then review them for drafting and finalization.
+Should the Board of Governors approve these recommendations, the Task Force contemplates the Court Rules and Procedures Committee, or a task force or subset of the Committee, would then review them for drafting and finalization.
 If approved by the Board of Governors, the proposed rules will be forwarded to the Supreme Court for consideration and public comment.